CyannRogue/pdf-forge-local/docs/SECURITY.md

 - Consider running in a container with a bind-mounted temp dir for isolation.
 - Filenames are sanitized to basenames and restricted to `[A-Za-z0-9_.-]` characters; outputs are always written inside `PDF_FORGE_TMP`.
 - Standardized error responses include `request_id` for incident correlation.
+- Rate limiting: OCR and PDF/A operations are guarded with semaphores.
+When saturated, API returns `429` with `Retry-After` header and standard error JSON including `detail.retry_after`.